nicsig/config/.config/mpv/scripts/README/interSubs.md

     $ sed -i "s/keybinding\s*=\s*'F5'/keybinding = 'F1'/" interSubs.lua
     $ sed -i "s/keybinding\s*=\s*'F6'/keybinding = 'F2'/" interSubs.lua

-# How to make interSubs start automatically when I watch a video in a directory containing `XDCC` in its path?
+## make interSubs start automatically when I watch a video in a directory containing `XDCC` in its path?

     $ sed -i "s/^autostart_in = {'.*'}/autostart_in = {'XDCC'}/" interSubs.lua

-# How to change the browser and the site opened when I left-click on a word?
+## change the browser and the site opened when I left-click on a word?

 Edit `interSubs_config.py`, and replace this line: